DanielGVPJean/hand-tracking-drone-repo/README.md

 >1.
 User Interface, which will have the Hand Tracking technology and translate all that information into basic commands for the Drones movement.
 >2.
 Transmitter and Receiver, This two modules will send data from the interface to the Drone and the other way around too.
 >3.
 Drone, this includes the flight controller, ESC's, Motors, etc.
+>
+>These all togheter make our whole project.